kadavilrahul/install_wordpress_on_lamp/README.md

 * Downloads and configures WordPress
 * Sets up a MySQL database and user for WordPress
 * Configures WordPress settings
-* Installs and links phpMyAdmin
+* Installs other related services

 ## Prerequisites